Don Finlay: Military career

 Finlay then commanded No. 608 Squadron RAF, flying Lockheed Hudsons in the Middle East from December 1943 to July 1944.
-He became a group captain (colonel in the army) and was posted as SASO, 210 Group.
-In 1945 he then commanded No. 906 Wing in Burma, being awarded an Air Force Cross in September 1944.
+He was promoted to group captain and appointed Senior Air Staff Officer, 210 Group.
+In 1945 he commanded No. 906 Wing in Burma, and was awarded the Air Force Cross in September 1944.

 As a group captain Finlay was posted to No. 1 School of Technical Training, RAF Halton, as senior technical training officer.
 He regularly took part in the station sports meeting and even at the age of 43 won every event he entered: 120-yard hurdles, 100 yard sprint, 220 yard sprint, high jump and the long jump.
 He entered the veterans' (over 40) handicap.
 He took the offered three yard start in full running kit, unlike all the other entrants who were in shirts and rolled-up trousers.
 From the start he raced to the tape, to show that he could have won if he wanted to.
 He then stopped, turned round and started to run back down the track.
-(An accusation of unsporting behaviour at this event seems to be very much out of character.)

 Finlay was stationed for much of his time at RAF Acklington, whose chapel contains a later-dedicated stained glass window to honour him.
 He retired from the RAF in February 1959.

 Finlay was severely injured and paralysed in a motor vehicle accident in 1966, which led to his death on 19 April 1970, aged sixty.

 In 2012 No. 41(R) Squadron based at RAF Coningsby unveiled a Panavia Tornado GR4 ZA614 "EB-Z" with special tail markings celebrating Finlay's command of the squadron and his achievements in the 1932 and 1936 Games.